Pulover/PuloversMacroCreator/Documentation/Main.md

 ### Edit Macros

 Opens the *Edit Macros* window where you can reorder and rename macros.
-Double click an item to change also hotkeys and loops.
+Double click an item to change hotkeys and loops as well.
+Here you can set hotkeys not supported by the control in the main window, including mouse buttons, for the Play hotkey.

 ### Import Macro